Generic Name: lovastatin

 Þ Single-strength: one can of frozen concentrate diluted with 3 cans of water.
 Grapefruit juice was administered with breakfast for 3 days, and lovastatin was administered in the evening on Day 3.

-ß Cyclosporine-treated patients with psoriasis or post kidney or heart transplant patients with stable graft function, transplanted at least 9 months prior to study.
+ß Cyclosporine-treated post kidney transplant patients with stable graft function, transplanted at least 9 months prior to study.

 è Lactone converted to acid by hydrolysis prior to analysis.
 Figure represents total unmetabolized acid and lactone.